REACH: Europe's Chemical Regulation Takes Off?

 Body Burden

-After prolonged negotiation last December, the European Union approved the legislation aimed at providing information and regulation of chemicals used across the EU to better protect consumers and the environment.
+After prolonged negotiation last December, the European Union approved legislation aimed at providing information and regulation of chemicals used across the EU in order to better protect consumers and the environment.
 REACH is focused on collecting and making available knowledge about chemicals produced or imported in the EU.
 It will require companies doing business in the EU to register chemicals and their safety profiles.
 The data will be overseen by the European Chemicals Agency (ECHA) and stored in a searchable central database, partially open to the public.

+Not all chemicals fall under the purview of REACH, since some chemicals, like pharmaceuticals, are already legislated by other agencies.
+REACH primarily regulates monomers.
 REACH will require that chemicals manufactured in quantities of greater than 1 ton to be registered, and that those manufactured in quantities greater than 100 tons be evaluated.
-Certain substances of "high concern", as the UK regulating "acceptable socio-economic cost", the substitution will be required.
+Certain substances of "high concern", as the UK regulating the substitution will be required.

 The U.S. and chemical companies lobbied aggressively to thwart passage of REACH.
 Chemical Week reported as much September 17, 2003:

-A coalition of 70 environmental and public health groups -- including Physicians for Social Responsibility, the Natural Resources Defense Council, and World Wildlife Fund -- says President Bush is "intervening in the regulatory process of sovereign nations at the behest of industry."
+A coalition of 70 environmental and public health groups -- including Physicians for Social Responsibility, the Natural Resources Defense Council, and World Wildlife Fund -- say President Bush is "intervening in the regulatory process of sovereign nations at the behest of industry."
 Environmental Health Fund says that the U.S. developed a policy to oppose REACH in "closed-door meetings with the industry to the exclusion of citizens, public interest advocates," and others.

 To which an American Chemical Council (ACC) president and CEO Greg Lebedev replied: "We would be mad as hell if the Bush administration didn't lobby on behalf of American manufacturing interests."